AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/managing.md

   * Also shows your IMS organization
   * Provides various [actions](#actions-unselected)
 * The left panel
+  * Here you can compress, or expand, links to the panels
   * Here you can hide, or reveal, the folder tree
   * You can select a specific branch of the tree
   * This can be resized to show nested folders
-  * You can select between viewing Content Fragments or [Assets](/help/sites-cloud/administering/content-fragments/assets-content-fragments-console.md)
+  * As well as Content Fragments, you can view [Content Fragment Models](/help/sites-cloud/administering/content-fragments/managing-content-fragment-models.md) or [Assets](/help/sites-cloud/administering/content-fragments/assets-content-fragments-console.md); you can also compress, or expand, links to the panels
 * The main/right panel - from here you can:
   * See the list of all Content Fragments in the selected branch of the tree:
     * Content Fragments from the selected folder, and all child folders will be shown: